Emmotes/ic_spoilers/docs/gromma.md

     "id": 1952,
     "flavour_text": "",
     "description": {
-        "desc": "Gromma increases the damage of Neutral Champions (on the Good/Evil axis) by $amount% for each enemy that has spawned and boss enrage stack in the current area, stacking multiplicatively and capping at 100."
+        "desc": "Gromma increases the damage of $(buff_target) Champions (on the Good/Evil axis) by $(not_buffed amount)% for each enemy that has spawned and boss enrage stack in the current area, stacking multiplicatively and capping at 100."
     },
     "effect_keys": [
         {
+            "off_when_benched": true,
             "effect_string": "hero_dps_multiplier_mult,5",
             "targets": [
                 {